-To remain profitable in the transportation industry is a challenge these days.
+Staying profitable in the transportation industry is a challenge these days, whether you're in freight or specialized trucking.
 Without a proper way to track and control operational expenses for your trucking company, you run the risk of going out of business.

-With strong bookkeeping and accounting practices in place, calculating your cost per mile starts with your company’s expenses.
-In the transportation industry, expenses typically fall into three categories: fixed costs, variable costs, and payroll.
+At CSI Accounting & Payroll, we've worked with transportation industry accounting for over 50 years.
+We know that calculating your cost per mile starts with your company’s expenses.
+In the transportation industry, expenses typically fall into three categories:

 How to Calculate Your Company’s Cost Per Mile

-Fixed costs for your trucking company are expenses you pay regardless of if your trucks are on the road working jobs or parked in the lot.
-Expenses include truck payments, insurance, permits, property costs, and other services.
+Fixed costs for your trucking company are expenses you pay regardless of whether your trucks are on the road working jobs or parked in the lot.
+Expenses include:

 Tally your fixed costs for the month, and divide those expenses by the number of miles your trucks drove for the same time period.